Shoulder Replacement Surgeon

 In order for the replaced joint to gain full strength and overall mobility, patients must follow the physical therapy and rehabilitation program prescribed by Dr. Provencher following a shoulder replacement procedure.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 The initial rehabilitation will focus on safe motions with a set of restrictions for approximately six weeks.
 After those six weeks, patients will continue the program until they are performing normal activities pain-free.

-To learn more about a shoulder replacement (shoulder arthroplasty) procedure, please contact the orthopedic practice of shoulder surgeon Dr. Matthew Provencher, serving patients from Vail, Aspen and Denver, Colorado.
+To learn more about a shoulder replacement (shoulder arthroplasty) procedure, please contact the orthopedic practice of shoulder surgeon Dr. Matthew Provencher, serving patients from Vail, Aspen, Colorado Springs and Denver, Colorado.